 The amount of heat/pressure that needs to be applied to change a state of matter depends on what kind of matter you are working with.

 Some elements or matter don’t need a great deal of heat to change phases, while others require enormously high temperatures in order to move into the next state.

-If you ever hear a scientist mention the phrase “standard state”, you should know that this is the state an element or piece of matter is most likely to be at normal temperatures.
+If you ever hear a scientist mention the phrase “standard state”, you should know this refers to the state an element or piece of matter is most likely to be in at normal temperatures.

 Pretty much every element’s standard state is that of a solid.
 This is true for substances such as lead or tin.

 There are only two elements with a liquid standard state, which are mercury and bromine.

 As you have read before, the only way to change the state of matter for any given substance is through heat.
 If you are talking about changing a solid to a liquid, then this is a process called melting.